HMS Victory - Frequently Asked Questions

 Odyssey Marine Exploration conducted a pre-disturbance survey using its ROV ZEUS.
 A geo-spatially accurate photomosaic of the site was produced from more than 2,800 high-resolution still images.
 Subsequent operations, undertaken with the knowledge and agreement of the UK MOD, identified a substantial concentration of wreckage from the Victory, comprising hull remains, the ship’s 10 meter-long rudder, rectangular iron ballast, two anchors, a copper kettle, rigging, two probable gunner’s wheels and 41 bronze cannon, including eight 42-pounder guns.

-With the approval of the MOD, Odyssey recovered two bronze cannon from the wreck of the Victory, a 12-pounder featuring the royal arms of George II and a three-ton, 42-pounder bearing the crest of George I. The 42-pounder is the only known example of this size gun now on dry land.
+With the approval of the MOD, Odyssey recovered two bronze cannon from the wreck of the Victory in 2008, a 12-pounder featuring the royal arms of George II and a three-ton, 42-pounder bearing the crest of George I. The 42-pounder is the only known example of this size gun now on dry land.
 Both guns carry the maker’s mark (“SCHALCH”) and archetypal dolphin handles, common to bronze cannon of the period.
 The size, dates and types of guns were key pieces of evidence in identifying the shipwreck as the Victory.

 Click here to read Neil Cunningham Dobson and Dr. Sean Kingsley archaeological paper HMS Victory, a First-Rate Royal Navy Warship Lost in the English Channel, 1744.
 Preliminary Survey & Identification (2009).